nitinkc/nitinkc.github.io/_posts/Java/2022-08-03-streams-issues.md

 In case of applying operations on Stream, it is necessasary to assign the result of the stream back to the collection.

-For example, of the class Person has persontFullName as the property
+For example, if the class Person has persontFullName as the property
 ```java
 @Getter @Setter @AllArgsConstructor @NoArgsConstructor @ToString
 class Person {